**This post was originally published 10/3/2017

 Do you love yourself unconditionally?
 How about respect?
 Do you have self-respect and self-love?
 Better yet, DO YOU EVEN LIKE YOURSELF?

-Sadly many or us don’t like ourselves.
+Sadly many of us don’t like ourselves.
 The lack of self-love is the root of many problems in today’s society.
-We don’t see ourselves as worthy, and are often full of self-criticism and even self-hatred.
+We don’t see ourselves as worthy and are often full of self-criticism and even self-hatred.
 We lack proper self-care, we put others needs before our own, and we often find ourselves last on our “To-Do” list.
-One of the reasons we struggle with self-love is the simple fact that we do things backwards.
+One of the reasons we struggle with self-love is simply the that we do things backwards.
 We want to find love in others and find success in things around us when we don’t even know how to love ourselves.

 How can we be happy with outside things when we aren’t happy with our inner being?
 It’s impossible.
 So while we look for love and satisfaction in all the wrong places, we find ourselves full of complaints.
 We complain about everything– our spouses, significant others, family, kids, jobs, friends, etc. Whatever the situation, we find a way to complain.
 We become so focused on the love we feel we should get from others and long for their attention from others that we operate in a spirit of unworthiness.